-- Fabrication, falsification or corruption of research data; - Plagiarism or dishonest use of acknowledged sources; - Unauthorised use of another person's research data, materials or writing; - Unjustified or unauthorised destruction of research materials; - · Deception in relation to research data or records; - · Fraud and misuse of research funds; - Failure to protect or encrypt sensitive data; - Breaches of Health and Safety policies and practices, including failure to undertake a risk assessment; - Failure to keep clear and accurate records, eg laboratory notebooks. - Failure to obtain ethical clearance prior to fieldwork or to adhere to ethical practice; - Failure to obtain consent from or withholding information or misleading participants; Failure to observe professional body standards, regulations or guidelines; - Failure to adhere to the law.
+• Fabrication, falsification or corruption of research data;

+- Plagiarism or dishonest use of acknowledged sources; - Unauthorised use of another person's research data, materials or writing; - Unjustified or unauthorised destruction of research materials; - Deception in relation to research data or records; - Fraud and misuse of research funds; - Failure to protect or encrypt sensitive data; - Breaches of Health and Safety policies and practices, including failure to undertake a risk assessment; - Failure to keep clear and accurate records, eg laboratory notebooks. - Failure to obtain ethical clearance prior to fieldwork or to adhere to ethical practice; - Failure to obtain consent from or withholding information or misleading participants; - Failure to observe professional body standards, regulations or guidelines; - Failure to adhere to the law.

-Any allegations of research malpractice will be dealt with through the Disciplinary Regulations and Procedure (the Regulations for the Conduct of Students) or the Unfair Means to Enhance Performance Regulations and Procedure (Academic Regulations for Research Students & Research Student Assessment Policies and Procedures Handbook.)
+Any allegations of research malpractice will be dealt with through the Disciplinary Regulations and Procedure (the Regulations for the Conduct of Students) or the Academic Misconduct Policy.